myfosse/Syberry-git-course/docs/tasks/task10.md

 #### Change commits

-Imagine you implemented features (`git-course_10_feature` branch).
+You've implemented several features (`git-course_10_feature` branch).
-Your tech lead said you to correct some changes.
+After the review you've got comments from your TL to make several changes.

-You need:
+Your task is to:
 - rename `items` key to `list` in `src/main/java/hotels/controllers/HotelController.java` file in the first `140021: Add dashboard page backend` commit
 - remove empty line in the `HotelServiceImpl` class after all methods